 The main problem – the gap in scores between majority and minority students - has many causes.
 Serious efforts have been made to rectify the problem, but since certain fundamental issues have been marginalized, the approaches have been flawed.

 We must realize that achievement in school is not an isolated phenomenon.
 The most critical factor is a supportive and financially secure home, and in an economy where growing inequality forces more to struggle even when working multiple jobs, the nurturing home environment will suffer.
-This is a very serious problem when one third of students in the county receive free lunches.
+The rise in the state minimum wage has helped, and the near-future rise in the minimum in Montgomery to $15 per hour will assist even more.
+Still, this is a very serious problem where over one third of students in the county receive free lunches.
 Teachers are not social workers, and they can’t be expected to solve society’s problems.

 We have learned from the cognitive science revolution of the past two decades that the most important phase of development begins in utero and lasts through age five.
 Without committed efforts to improving the lives of young children and this includes the institution of universal pre-K education for young children from age 3-4, the achievement gap will remain.

-Fundamentally, K-12 schools should be providing a liberal education, built on the Common Core, to prepare students for all contingencies.
+Fundamentally, K-12 schools should be providing a liberal education, to prepare students for all contingencies.
 Our obsessive emphasis on test scores is misplaced and counter-productive.
 We must liberate teachers to re-instill the pure love of learning.

-Together – with a willingness to be flexible and creative, to buck tradition and allow the next generation to inspire us with their passions – we can recreate an America first in science, technology and liberal literacy here in Maryland.
+Together – with a willingness to be flexible and creative, to buck tradition and allow the next generation to inspire us with their passions – we can recreate an America first in science, technology, civics and liberal literacy here in Maryland.